-Prerequisite: WRTG 112, WRTG 101, or WRTG 101S.
+Prerequisite: WRTG 112 or equivalent.
 An introduction to emergency management at the global, national, regional, state, and local levels.
 The objective is to identify and analyze forces that formulate policy, apply the principles of policy and law to real-world situations, and analyze emerging political, legal, and policy issues to improve organizational preparedness.
 Topics include preparedness, mitigation, response, and recovery.
 The history of emergency management is reviewed, and its future in government and industry is discussed.